Miaababikir/tailwind-blog/README.md

-# Laravel Inertia dashboard starter
+# Blog with tailwind and inertia and laravel